strongbeamsprout/lmcpp/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-What things you need to install beforehand so that this package can run smoothly
+Things you need to install beforehand so that this package can run smoothly

 ```
 install.packages("Rcpp")